SuxinL/Notes/todo/2023/main.md

 - [ ] repair soap box
 - [ ] repair shoes
 - [ ] cancel orders of wrong screws and paper
+- [ ] get money reward from the bike order
 - [ ] things to do late at night
 - [ ] learn laptop battery use
 - [ ] logging: dmesg VS journalctl